oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 ### Meet Kubernetes resource name restrictions

 Kubernetes requires the names of some resource types to follow the DNS label standard as defined in [DNS Label Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
-This requirement restricts the characters that are allowed to be used in the name of those resources, and also limits the name of such resources to contain no more than 63 characters.
+This requirement restricts the characters that are allowed in the names of those resources, and also limits the length of those names to no more than 63 characters.

 The following is a list of Kubernetes resources that the operator generates when a domain resource is deployed, including how their names are constructed.